 Don’t Share Everything About Your Relationship to the Public.

 Nobody else needs to know about every little thing that happens within your marriage, especially if you just got done arguing about something.
 If you feel like you need to run to social media because you can’t deal with issues as a team, then you need to consider talking to your Priest or a professional marriage consultant that you both trust together.

 Constantly running to someone else, or worse, a group of people without the consent of your spouse can lead to that feeling of separation, or emotional removal from each other.

 Remember, you’re in this together, for better or for worse.

 All in all, you just have to find out what’s best for you as a couple.
 Pray about these things with each other.
-Consult those that you trust who have ‘been there and done that’, and appear to have a strong and healthy marriage.
+Consult those that you trust who have “been there and done that.”
+Staying committed in the social media age can have its challenges, but is vital for strong and healthy marriage.